-Blogging is one of my favorite residual income ideas.
-This blog you’re reading is part of my plan for building a $5k/month residual income stream by the time I’m 30.
+Blogging is one of my favorite ideas to generate residual income.
+This blog you’re reading is part of my plan to generate income and for building a stream of $5k/month residual income by the time I’m 30.

-What makes blogging so incredible for this kind of income is that once you’ve done the hard work in writing and establishing your site, your content will live on forever and continue to earn you money through ads, affiliate marketing, or maybe even a product.
+What makes blogging so incredible for this kind of income is that once you’ve done the hard work in writing and establishing your site, your content will live on forever and continue to earn you money through ads, partners compensate you with affiliate marketing, or maybe even a product.

 Before you rush off to start your own blog, you need to know the truth…

 Blogging is one of the slowest ways to make money.